By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 If we now decide to sell some other currency, it suffices to use

-on purchase
+map on purchase again.

-But what happens if isProfitable
+But what happens if isProfitable returns false, hence causing

 an exception to be thrown?

-is failed with that exception.
+In that case purchase is failed with that exception.

 Furthermore, imagine that the connection was broken and that

-threw an exception, failing rateQuote
+getCurrentValue threw an exception, failing rateQuote.

-In that case we'd have no value to map, so the purchase
+In that case we'd have no value to map, so the purchase would

-automatically be failed with the same exception as rateQuote
+automatically be failed with the same exception as rateQuote.

 In conclusion, if the original future is completed successfully then the returned future is completed with a mapped value from the original future.
 If the mapping function throws an exception the future is completed with that exception.
 If the original future fails with an exception then the returned future also contains the same exception.
 This exception propagating semantics is present in the rest of the combinators, as well.